abdimk/synheart-emotion/README.md

 ## 🏗️ Architecture

+### Standalone Mode

-All SDKs implement the same architecture:
+All SDKs implement the same architecture for standalone usage:

 ```
 Wearable / Sensor